 Western Dental Cleaning Cost in 2026: Free Exam Promo Pricing

-A routine cleaning at Western Dental costs roughly $89 to $169 cash without insurance in 2026.
+Western Dental does not publish a cleaning fee schedule; patient-reported invoices put a routine cleaning at roughly $89 to $169 cash without insurance.
 With PPO insurance, most patients pay $0 for two cleanings per year.
-The famous "free new patient exam and X-rays" promo gets you in for $0 to $1, but the cleaning is a separate charge.
+The advertised "Free Exam, X-ray and Consultation" offer (westerndental.com, checked June 2026, no-insurance patients only) gets you in the door, but the cleaning is a separate charge.
 This page breaks down everything you'll see on the invoice.

 What Western Dental is

-Western Dental is one of the oldest and largest dental services organizations on the West Coast.
-It operates roughly 350 to 400 branded offices, concentrated in California, Texas, Arizona, Nevada, and Alabama, with smaller footprints elsewhere.
-The company is owned by Premier Dental Services, which in turn is held by Aetna, the major US insurance carrier.
-That ownership matters for patients in two ways: cleaning pricing tends to track the Aetna PPO negotiated rate (which is usually a few percent below the regional average), and Western Dental offices are unusually likely to accept Medicaid/Medi-Cal coverage in states where adult dental is covered.
+Western Dental is one of the oldest and largest dental services organizations on the West Coast, with branded offices concentrated in California, Texas, Arizona, Nevada, and Alabama and smaller footprints elsewhere.
+Its supporting organization, Premier Dental Services, operates under the Sonrava Health name (the parent rebranded as Sonrava in 2022 and has been backed by private-equity firm New Mountain Capital since 2012).
+For patients the structure matters mainly because Western Dental offices are unusually likely to accept Medicaid/Medi-Cal coverage in states where adult dental is covered.

 The chain operates a high-volume model with significant standardization across offices, but each location is a separately licensed dental practice owned by a dentist; the corporate entity provides non-clinical support (billing, IT, real estate, marketing, supply chain) under a DSO arrangement.
 Pricing is broadly consistent across the network but can vary by metro; Los Angeles, San Francisco, San Diego, and Phoenix offices price slightly above the chain average.